 Still need more ideas?
-Ok we hear you.
-Check out the best of the rest of the other things to do in Malaga!
+Ok, we hear you.
+Check out the best of the rest of the other must-dos and sees in Malaga!

 The history of Malaga isn’t all Moors, Romans and Catholics.
 There’s one spot in the city where you can go to a decidedly more luxe side to history, and that’s at the Museo Automovilistico.
 Set inside a former 1920s tobacco factory, this museum is the place to go to see all sorts of cars, from the early 1900s to some more modern models – all immaculately kept.

 A must for any petrolhead, it’s not just about the cars; each car is shown besides contemporary art and fashions from the era they’re from, which we think is pretty neat.
-Exploring this private collection definitely one of the more unusual things to do in Malaga and the perfect antidote for anyone who’s had enough of medieval buildings.
+Touring the Museo Automovilistico is definitely one of the more unusual things to do in Malaga and the perfect antidote for anyone who’s had enough of medieval buildings.

 21. Stroll around Malaga Park

 Malaga Park – or El Parque de Malaga – is an urban park that makes for a good breather from the city.
 Here it’s all about strolling around a green, lawn filled park though – although there are still plenty of shady walkways, benches and fountains to soak up here in this late 19th century public space.

 A super pretty place to spend some time, there’s also a botanical garden situated here with a collection of tropical and subtropical plants to gawp at, which – if you’re into filling your apartment with succulents and taking pictures of them for your Insta – has got to be one of the best hipster things to do in Malaga.